richardgaywood/paydata.org/content/sprawlrunners/characters/edges.md

 lastmod: 2021-03-21
 ---

-## Magical edges

-Mage characters will need to take one or two special Edges in order to become mages.
-These Edges, in effect, unlock a whole skill tree.
-See [Arcane Backgrounds]({{< relref "arcane_backgrounds.md" >}}) for more information.

-## Edges with required <i class="fa-brands fa-superpowers"></i> 'augmentation' trapping
+## Edges with required <i class="fa-brands fa-superpowers"></i> augmentation trapping

 In my houserules, certain standard SWADE edges are modified to require an "augmentation" trapping.
-This means they are only available as either bioware or a physical adept power.
-These Edges are all listed below.
-For details on how the trappings work, see [Bioware]({{< relref "../augmentations/bioware.md" >}}) and [Adept Powers]({{< relref "../augmentations/adept_powers.md" >}}).
+This means they are only available as either specialised cyberware or a physical adept magical ability.
+These Edges are all listed below and annotated with the <i class="fa-brands fa-superpowers"></i> icon.

-NB: for avoidance of doubt: only characters with the Adept arcane background can use the Adept Power trapping.
-And mages who take edges with the Bioware trapping suffer the same -1 penalty to magic rolls as if they'd taken one of the Cyberware edges.
+NB: for avoidance of doubt: only characters with the Adept arcane background can use the Adept trapping.
+Mages who take edges with the Bioware trapping suffer the same -1 penalty to magic rolls as if they'd taken one of the Cyberware edges.

-The above doesn't effect cyberware, which follows standard Sprawlrunners rules; ie., you take Cyberware edges that grant implant points (see below), then spend those implant points on specific cyberware that grant you buffs and abilities (see [Cyberware]({{< relref "cyberware.md" >}})).
+The above doesn't effect Implant Point based cyberware, which follows standard Sprawlrunners rules; ie. you take Cyberware edges that grant implant points (see below), then spend those implant points on specific cyberware that grant you buffs and abilities (see [Cyberware]({{< relref "cyberware.md" >}})).

+## Edges from other books

+A reminder to my players that any Edge from any of our Savage Worlds supplements is a candidate to include in the game.
+Just ask.

 ## New and amended Edges

 ### Background Edges

 {{% pageinfo %}}
-#### Quick

-Only available with <i class="fa-brands fa-superpowers"></i> [augmentation trapping]({{< relref "../augmentations/" >}}).
+#### <i class="fa-brands fa-superpowers"></i> Quick

+_Cyberware trapping: Adrenaline Pump_.
+The owner's adrenal glands are buffered by an implanted reservoir.
+In times of high stress, this reservoir pumps out, flooding their nervous system with adrenaline and super-charging their reflexes.
 {{% /pageinfo %}}

 ### Cyberware Edges